 The skylines along the southern and eastern edge of the heritage conservation area are formed by the profile of buildings on the Oxford Street and Jersey Road ridges.
-Landmarks do not feature occasional contemporary multi-storey build:
+Landmarks do not feature on the horizon with notable exceptions such as the Royal Hospital for Women chimney and occasional contemporary multi-storey buildings.

 Downhill panoramic views from points west of Cascade Street can extend as far as the Harbour especially from elevated viewpoints.
-Views of the harbour do not occur from points below the level of the Scottish Hospital or from east of Cascade Street.
+Views of the harbour do not occur from point, below the level of the Scottish Hospital or from east of Cascade Street.

-Views of the City skyline and especially known landmarks such as Centre point Tower can be seen from many of the streets with east-west and north-west orientation.
+Views of the City skyline and especially known landmarks such as Centrepoint Tower can be seen from many of the streets with east-west and north-west orientation.
 Views towards Paddington from New South Head Road and from the ridge along Jersey Road are panoramic and reveal the close-textured fabric of Paddington.

 Closed vistas are characterised by the stepped alignments of terrace houses following a change in street direction or up a slope and punctuated by gable walls and corner shops on corners.
-The closed vista skyline is notable for the fine serrated profile of gabled parapet walls and chimney stacks.
+The closed vista skyline is notable for the fine serve ted profile of gabled parapet walls and chimney stacks.

-- 01 To retain existing vistas and create opportunities for new views where possible. - 02 To ensure street tree planting enhances views both to and from Paddington.
+- O1 To retain existing vistas and create opportunities for new views where possible. - O2 To ensure street tree planting enhances views both to and from Paddington.

-- C1 New development and street tree planting should respect existing view corridors. - C2 New development in the public and private domain should be designed and located to minimise the impact on existing vistas or improve existing vistas where possible. - Removal of trees and demolition of contributory buildings, in whole or part, for the sole reason of creating or improving views and vistas will not be supported.
+- C1 New development and street tree planting should respect existing view corridors. - C2 New development in the public and private domain should be designed and located to minimise the impact on existing vistas or improve existing vistas where possible. - C3 Removal of trees and demolition of contributory buildings, in whole or part, for the sole reason of creating or improving views and vistas will not be supported.